 1.5 For folder of WhatsApp Web

-Many people still take help of WhatsApp web instead of a desktop application.
+Many people still take the help of WhatsApp web instead of a desktop application.
 If you’re one of those, then you would certainly like to know how to access WhatsApp files/folders depends on your web browser.
-In other words, it is simply based on what web browser are you using and then you can access your files in Downloads folder accordingly.
+In other words, it is simply based on what web browser you are using and then you can access your files in the Downloads folder accordingly.

 Part 2: How to download WhatsApp folder contents